 Do all holly require male and female plants?

-Yes.
-Holly are Dioecious.
+Holly is Dioecious.
 Dioecious means that they belong to a group of plants that have both male and female flowers.
+This means that a male plant is necessary to produce berries on the female.

-So in answer to the original quesiton – yes, most every female holly will require a male holly to produce berries.
+So in answer to the original question – yes, most every female holly will require a male holly to produce berries.

 Why did the garden center tell me my ‘Royal Family’ holly is self-pollinating?